xbyte3/xbyte3d/README.md

 # xbyte3d - E2 3D Engine
-xbyte3d is in beta.
+xbyte3d is in beta./n
 The addition of matrices is planned.
-Any help with the 3D Engine is appreciated.
+Any help is appreciated.